jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

 At this point, our cluster should be up and running and healthy.
 And we have `kubectl` configured for accessing the cluster on our local machine.

+## Install DEIS Workflow

+This tutorial is meant to go through all the steps to get DEIS installed on Kubernetes on Azure.
+It is not meant to go through every intricacy or the design concepts or components.
+With that said, below, the tutorial follows the [DEIS Workflow Quickstart Guide](https://deis.com/docs/workflow/quickstart/).

+The few steps are:

+  - Install CLI tools for Helm Classic
+  - Install CLI tools for Deis Workflow
+  - Install DEIS Workflow on the Kuberneted Cluster